Dlang-UPB/D-Summer-School/advanced-metaprogramming/README.md

 Implement another `log` function whose template constraint enforces the logged data to be an array.
 Use a [trait](https://dlang.org/phobos/std_traits.html).
 To create the logged string efficiently, use an [`Appender`](https://dlang.org/library/std/array/appender.html#2).
-As always, add a new `unittest` to verify the correctness of your newly implemneted `log` function.
+As always, add a new `unittest` to verify the correctness of your newly implemented `log` function.

-## Log Structures and Classes
+### Log Structures and Classes

 What if we want to log a structure?
 Or worse, a structure with nested structure members?